 Types of Cloud services: IaaS, PaaS, SaaS and FaaS

 Cloud computing services fall into 3 main categories: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
 Functions as a Service (FaaS) is a relatively new Cloud service model.
 These are sometimes called the Cloud computing stack because they build on top of one another.

 Infrastructure as a Service (IaaS) contains the most basic building blocks for Cloud infrastructure and offers services on tops of it such as renting IT infrastructure (virtual or physical) and networking features.
 IaaS mainly includes Cloud-based services on a pay-as-you-go model.
 A user pays for computing services on IaaS because it is the fundamental platform to build new technologies.

 - Platform as a service (PaaS)

-Platform-as-a-service (PaaS) refers to the supply an on-demand environment for developing, testing, delivering and managing software applications.
-It is designed to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network and databases needed for development.
+Platform-as-a-service (PaaS) refers to the supply of on-demand tools for developing, testing, delivering, and managing software applications.
+PaaS delivers a framework for developers and IT architects to create web or mobile apps that are scalable, without worrying about setting up or managing the underlying infrastructure of servers, storage, network, and databases needed for development.

 - Software as a service (SaaS)

-FaaS adds another layer of abstraction to PaaS, so that developers are completely insulated from everything in the stack below their code.
-Instead of handling the hassles of virtual servers, containers, and application runtimes, they upload narrowly functional blocks of code, and set them to be triggered by a certain event.
+Functions as a Service (FaaS) adds another layer of abstraction to PaaS so that developers are completely isolated from everything in the stack below their code.
+FaaS is the concept of Serverless Computing.
+Instead of handling the hassles of virtual servers, containers, and application runtimes, they upload narrowly functional blocks of code and set them to be triggered by a certain event.
 FaaS applications consume no IaaS resources until an event occurs, reducing pay-per-use fees.

 - Stream audio and video